-On November 16, 2016, Gossan announced that it had entered into an Exclusive Supply Agreement with Sediment Research & Minerals Ltd. ("SRML") for the provision of high-purity dolomite.
+On November 16, 2016, Gossan announced that it had entered into an Exclusive Supply Agreement with Sediment Research & Minerals Ltd. ("SRML") to be its sole provider of high-purity dolomite.
 SRML has identified several markets for dolomite and also has access to Akwaton®, a trademarked synthetic polymer, and other polymers.
-These polymers have a number of applications that require high-purity dolomite.
+These polymers have a number of applications that require high-purity dolomite for application as a powdered solid.

-Under the terms of the exclusive supply agreement, Gossan will receive a production royalty on all dolomite sold to SRML of \$1.00 per tonne for products with a price of less than \$70 per tonne and a royalty of 2% for products with a price of \$70 per tonne or greater.
-Gossan will also retain an equity interest in the project.
+Under the terms of the exclusive supply agreement, Gossan will receive a production royalty on all dolomite sold to, and/or purchased from other sources, by SRML of \$1.00 per tonne for products with a price of less than \$70 per tonne and a royalty of 2% for products with a price of \$70 per tonne or greater.
+Gossan will also retain an equity interest in any project.